-Your job advert will be optimised, meaning that you will get the most coverage possible.
-This mainly involves the repetition of key words, as search engines rank things in accordance to how relevant they are, and this is based around how many times key words are repeated.
+Your advert will be accessible to over 20 million job seekers across all the major boards.
+Also, it will be optimised, meaning that you will get the most coverage possible.
+This increases its relevance on search engines, which is based around how many times key words are repeated.

 Your applications will then be screened, so that you don’t have to sort through tons of irrelevant applications, and can just have the best candidates put in front of you.
 At Crunchposter we also add notes to applications, so that our clients know exactly why we’ve ranked applications in the way we have.

-Also, if your adverts aren’t performing as well as expected, the Flat Fee Recruiter can then resource the position.
-This means searching on multiple job boards or social media sites in order to find candidates who may not be actively searching and applying for roles, but are perfect for your position.
+Also, if your adverts aren’t performing as well as expected, we can resource the position using the database of 15 million CVs at our fingertips.
+We can also search on multiple job boards or social media sites in order to find candidates who may not be actively searching and applying for roles, but are perfect for your position.

 An obvious benefit of this service is that it is way cheaper to fill your vacancy than using a recruitment agency.
 This is because agencies tend to charge commission fees (around 15%), and this can become pretty pricey, especially when hiring multiple candidates.
 On the other hand, with flat fee recruitment you can hire one candidate or fifty, and you only have to pay one price.